real-salad/chat-analyser/README.md

 # report output

-top ten emotes: not much viz
+top ten emotes: not much viz (top ten) message length:
-anything wanting a graph: output to CSV graphs in excel sheet 1 / paste in new data
+    do clustering to determine ranges of short  / medium / long use these ranges to determine which category the user falls in volume per category (user)
+    most long messages
+    on average which person posts the most in each category